The culture of work may be changing, but the value and effectiveness of clear communication is not.

 - Buffer’s Virtual Water Cooler: How We Connect, Celebrate and Have Fun as a Remote Team

 - Sometimes we don’t know what fun is until we see an example worthy of emulating.
-Buffer put together a fantastic list of how they communicate and connect—from bonding sessions, HipChat conversations, and sharing books and jokes on Facebook, Buffer is a company that understands remote culture.
+Buffer put together a fantastic list of how they communicate and connect—from bonding sessions and sharing books and jokes on Facebook, Buffer is a company that understands remote culture.

 - 6 Tips for Communicating Effectively with Remote Teams